-Using the new official estimate of 12,000 to 19,000 barrels per day, for 37 days, the below table shows the amount spilt at Deepwater Horizon against the largest ocean spills since 1972 — and Exxon Valdez:
+Using the new official estimate of 12,000 to 19,000 barrels per day, for 37 days, this shows the range of Deepwater Horizon against the largest ocean spills since 1972 — and Exxon Valdez: Read more

 - ‘I probably should apologise to folks that we haven’t been giving more data on that’